gristlabs/grist-help/help/col-types.md

 Choice         | Single value from a list of pre-defined valid values.
 Choice List    | Multiple values from a list of pre-defined valid values.
 Reference      | A reference column to another table.
-Reference List | A list of reference to another table.
+Reference List | A list of references to another table.
 Attachment     | Cells where you can place files or images.

 Text columns